Finding relief after years of digestive issues (video)

 “Throughout your visit, nurses will assess your condition to make sure you receive proper care,” says Annette Austin, manager of the Sharp Memorial Hospital Emergency Department.

-While you are waiting, patients are also arriving continually by ambulance with urgent health conditions.
-These patients often get top priority, and adjustments are made in the ER schedule to accommodate their care.
+While you are waiting, patients are also arriving by ambulance with urgent health conditions.
+These patients are assessed and prioritized based on their presenting conditions, which may adjust the time other patients are being seen.

 Medical exam

 To help minimize wait times and increase patient satisfaction, the Sharp Memorial Emergency Department developed Quick Care.
-This area is designated for patients who can be treated and discharged in the ER within 90 minutes, such as patients needing urgent medication refills.
-In addition, patients can secure an online appointment for any Sharp ER, to reduce the wait time for non-life-threatening or limb-threatening conditions.
+This area is designated for patients who can be treated and discharged quickly, as they have less urgent conditions.
+In addition, for conditions that are not life-threatening nor limb-threatening, patients can add their name to the list by securing an online appointment for any Sharp ER.

 Admittance or discharge

 Lastly, your doctor will decide to admit or discharge you from the hospital.
-If you’re discharged, your doctor will review any lab work or radiology results with you, discuss your diagnosis, give you prescriptions for medications (if needed) and provide instructions for follow-up care.
+If you’re discharged, your doctor will review your lab work or radiology results with you, discuss your diagnosis, give you any needed prescriptions for medications, and provide instructions for follow-up care.
 Before you leave, you will process your payment for the visit.

 The Sharp Memorial Emergency Department offers the following tips to help you navigate ER wait times.